solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Azure resources.
 In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.
+Your resources are deployed consistently.
+Some of the benefits include: ======= Reading, updating, and managing the ARM template JSON code can be difficult for a reasonably sized environment.
+What if there was a tool that translates simple declarative statements into ARM templates?
+Better yet, what if there was a tool that took existing ARM templates and translated them into a simple configuration?
+[Bicep] is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
+In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.
 Your resources are deployed in a consistent manner.

-Some of the benefits include:
+Some of the benefits include: \>\>\>\>\>\>\> Stashed changes:02_IntroToMySQL/02_02_Introduction_to_Azure.md

 -   **Support for all resource types and API versions**: Bicep immediately supports all preview and GA versions for Azure services.